Why A Consistent Morning Routine Is So Powerful In Sobriety

-The more opportunity you give your mind to idly ruminate, the likelier you are to start listening to the inner voice that tells you to have a drink and live a little.
+The more opportunity you give your mind to ruminate idly, the likelier you are to start listening to the inner voice that tells you to have a drink and live a little.

-If your life revolved around hanging with your drinking buddies, sobriety can feel a bit lonely.
+If your life revolves around hanging with your drinking buddies, sobriety can feel a bit lonely.

-You need to actively decide how you’re going to fill your day now that you’re not getting wasted.
+You need to actively decide how you will fill your day now that you’re not getting wasted.
 It also adds much-needed stability to your life and helps you gain a sense of achievement.

 Oh, you woke up and made breakfast every day this week?
 Look at you kicking ass!

 4. Routines promote accountability.

 Routines can help you stay accountable to yourself and others and achieve your recovery goals by providing a framework for healthy habits and behaviors.

 These are measurable things you can track.

 Plus, it helps you get into a goal-setting mindset.
 Do you want to wake up and eat breakfast every day this week?
 You can track that and celebrate the win.
 The same is true of waking up and doing a short yoga routine or going for a walk.